geotrellis/geotrellis-site/docs/documentation/geotrellis/engine.rst

 Server
 ------

 The Server is the interface into the execution engine.
 It is what contains the Akka Actor system.
-It's also what contains the :ref:`Catalog` that contains the data accessible to GeoTrellis by LayerId.
+The Server also contains the :ref:`catalog <Catalog>` that contains the data accessible to GeoTrellis by LayerId.
 There should only be one server per instance of an application using GeoTrellis.
 There is a default system in ``geotrellis.GeoTrellis`` that is configured based on your ``application.conf``; this system is also imported as an implicit value when importing ``geotrellis._``.
 This provides a convenience for running DataSources: the ``.run`` and ``.get`` methods on DataSource take an implicit ``Server`` parameter that it executes itself through.
 So these two code blocks are equivalent:

 .. includecode:: code/EngineExamples.scala
    :snippet: implicit-server-ds